Urgent food relief for people in Melbourne's locked-down towers

-- 22,359 meals and 17,080 food boxes delivered by STREAT, ASRC, Free to Feed, Kinfolk, RACV, Fruit2Work and Cultivating Communities
+- 70,000 meals and food boxes delivered by STREAT, ASRC, Free to Feed, Kinfolk, RACV, Fruit2Work and Cultivating Community

-- 750,000 seeds planted by Collingwood Children's Farm, Common Ground and Cultivating Communities
+- 760,000 seeds planted by Collingwood Children's Farm, Common Ground and Cultivating Community

 - Hundreds of in-depth conversations, involving hundreds of hours of work, have been had with various government and private sources of funding.
 Many of these conversations are on-going.

-- Demand for meals and food support is growing fast, with so many more people than usual falling into food insecurity.
+- Demand for meals and food support is still growing, with so many more people than usual falling into food insecurity.

-Recipients include: Whittlesea Community Connections, Fitzroy Learning Network, Collingwood Neighbourhood House, Rowville Community Kitchen, ASRC, Umbrella Dementia Cafes, North Richmond Community Health, Thorne Harbour Health, Free to Feed, Sacred Heart Mission, Melbourne City Mission, Pantry 500, Church of Christ Mission, Concern Australia, Brimbank City Council, Drummond Street and Australian Multicultural Services.
+Recipients include: Whittlesea Community Connections, Fitzroy Learning Network, Collingwood Neighbourhood House, Rowville Community Kitchen, ASRC, Umbrella Dementia Cafes, North Richmond Community Health, Thorne Harbour Health, Free to Feed, Sacred Heart Mission, Melbourne City Mission, Pantry 500, Church of Christ Mission, Concern Australia, Brimbank City Council, Casey City Council, Youth Projects, Drummond Street, Australian Multicultural Services and Sunshine Neighbourhood House.

 Feedback from those who have received the meals: